 The South Dakota Symphony Orchestra invites you to be part of the Music Composition Academy!
-This Academy will serve as a catalyst for community in the Black Hills area while teaching students to express creativity and write original music.
-Daily music composition lessons and activities will be part of the Academy; with an emphasis in finding human commonalities.
+The Music Composition Academy will serve as a catalyst for community in the Sisseton area while teaching students to express their creativity and write original music.
+Daily music composition lessons and activities will be part of the Music Composition Academy; with an emphasis on cultural understanding and finding human commonalities.

 How to Apply

 Complete the following application form by Friday, May 12, 2023